Dakota Johnson: 2015–2019: Breakthrough

 In 2019, Johnson starred opposite Armie Hammer in Babak Anvari's psychological horror film Wounds, which is based on Nathan Ballingrud's horror novella The Visible Filth.
 It had its world premiere at the Sundance Film Festival on January 26, 2019.
 Johnson starred in the well-reviewed independent adventure film The Peanut Butter Falcon, alongside Shia LaBeouf, Zack Gottsagen, and Bruce Dern.
 The film premiered at South by Southwest on March 9, 2019.
 It became the highest grossing independent film of the year.
+While promoting the film on The Ellen DeGeneres Show, Johnson had a notably tense interaction with the show's host Ellen DeGeneres regarding a birthday party invite – leading to Johnson saying the now-famous phrase, "that's not the truth, Ellen."
 She starred in Gabriela Cowperthwaite's drama film Our Friend, alongside Casey Affleck and Jason Segel.
 The film is based upon real life couple Nicole and Matthew Teague, faced with Nicole's impending death, see their best friend move in with them to help them out.
-She sang on three covers of songs for the film's soundtrack, including one of "If I Had the World to Give" by Grateful Dead.
+Johnson sang again during the film, performing a cover of "If I Had the World to Give" by the Grateful Dead.
 Joe Morgenstern of The Wall Street Journal wrote that the "intimacy of Ms. Johnson's performance is extraordinary.
 She is the least assertive of movie stars, yet the courage, despair and fury she finds in Nicole will lift you up and spin you around".
 While Gary Goldstein from the Los Angeles Times stated that Johnson "impresses with affecting range — from flirty, ebullient and adoring to stalwart, enraged and resigned; it's a lovely performance".